Basic Research in Assisted Reproduction

 3. Isolation techniques and study of proteins

-7. Omics as a non-invasive diagnostic tool
+7. Applications of omic sciences as non-invasive diagnostic tools

 11. Introduction to statistics I